 To apply for a medical exemption certificate, ask your doctor for an FP92A form.
 Once accepted you should expect to receive your certificate within 10 working days from application.

-Once you receive your certificate you MUST let us know so we can process your order.
+Once you receive your certificate you MUST let us know so we can update your records and process your orders accurately.
 You can do this in any one of the following ways:

 - By phone- call 0800 88 50 50

 - By post - send a copy of your certificate to: